 of the Office of Student Conduct & Civility

-The USM Policy on Sexual Assault can be found at:
+The USM Policy on Sexual Misconduct can be found

 The term "harassment" is defined as conduct directed at a specific person or

 persons and which serves no legitimate purpose.
 Such

 conduct may include: threats,

 including gestures which place a person in

 harm; following a person about in a public place